rmorshea/pybooster/docs/src/examples.md

 from sqlalchemy.orm import Session from sqlalchemy.orm import mapped_column

-from ninject import injector
-from ninject import provider
-from ninject import required
-from ninject import shared
+from pybooster import injector from pybooster import provider from pybooster import required from pybooster import shared

 class Base(DeclarativeBase): ...